A BRIEF BIOGRAPHY OF WILLIAM WILBERFORCE

 Wilberforce was interested in politics and in 1780 he was elected MP for Hull.
 In 1784 he was elected MP for the county of Yorkshire.
 In 1785 Wilberforce was converted to Evangelical Christianity.

 In the 1780s a movement began to outlaw the slave trade.
 In 1787 Wilberforce was asked to lead the parliamentary campaign against it.
 He agreed and in 1788 he spoke out against the trade in parliament for the first time.
 However, in 1791 a bill to outlaw the slave trade was defeated by 163 votes to 88.
 Nevertheless, Wilberforce continued to campaign and in 1796 he came close to success.
 A bill to abolish the slave trade was defeated by only 4 votes.

 On 30 May 1797 William Wilberforce married Barbara Ann.
 The couple had 6 children, 2 girls and 4 boys.

 The End of the Slave Trade

 However the end of the slave trade did not mean the end of slavery.
 There were still many slaves in the British Empire.
 The Anti-Slavery Society was formed in 1823.
 Wilberforce argued that slavery should be gradually ended.
-However Wilberforce held conservative views on many other issues.
-The radical writer William Cobbett accused him of hypocrisy for criticising slavery while ignoring the deprivation of labourers in Britain.
+However, Wilberforce held conservative views on many other issues.
+The radical writer William Cobbett accused him of hypocrisy for criticizing slavery while ignoring the deprivation of laborers in Britain.
 Wilberforce was now old and suffered bouts of ill health.
 He resigned from parliament in 1825.
-On 26 July 1833 a bill to abolish slavery in the British Empire passed its 3rd reading in the House of Commons.
-Three days later on 29 July 1833 William Wilberforce died.
+On 26 July 1833, a bill to abolish slavery in the British Empire passed its 3rd reading in the House of Commons.
+Three days later on 29 July 1833, William Wilberforce died.
 He was buried in Westminster Abbey.